Gen Z in the Workplace: What Do They Value?

 4. Always be innovating

-Gen Z want to be where the action is.
+Gen Z wants to be where the action is.

 This means they are looking to join dynamic, and forward-thinking companies.